jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 If at the end of the timer, I feel like continuing, I'll reset the timer.
 If I need a break, I'll set the timer for a short period of time and take a break.

-It was sort of mentioned above, but sometimes doing a small, easy task can jumpstart knocking out TODOs.
+It was sort of mentioned above, but sometimes doing a small, easy task can jump-start knocking out TODOs.
 This small, easy task could be something work related or some simple chore around the house.

 ### Be mindful of your communication